THREE.js-PathTracing-Renderer

 Game Engine path tracer for Desktop and Mobile

-Before I got into this world of path tracing, I was a 3D game programmer (and still am, although path tracing is consuming most of my coding time!).
-My first game was way back in 1998, using OpenGL 1 and the C language, back when these new things called graphics cards were all the rage! my old Binary Brotherz page Although using OpenGL back then and WebGL today was/is cool, I always wanted more in terms of lighting, shadows, reflections, diffuse color sharing, etc., in my game engines that I just couldn’t get from rasterizing graphics APIs.
-Well, fast forward to 2019 and NVidia is releasing graphics cards dedicated to real-time ray tracing!
-I couldn’t have imagined this back in the 90’s!
-However, at the time I’m writing this, NVidia is only doing specular ray tracing as a bonus feature on top of the old rasterization technique.
-I wanted to see if I could ‘overclock’ my full path tracer’s convergence so that you could see the beautiful light effects in real time, being able to possibly move a game character or 1st-person camera through a path-traced dynamic game environment at 30-60 fps, even on mobile.
-If you’re willing to sacrifice some ultimate physical reality (like perfect converged reflected/refracted caustics), then you can have this!:
+Although using OpenGL/C back in the late 90’s and WebGL with Three.js in 2011 was cool, I always wanted more in terms of lighting, shadows, reflections, diffuse color sharing, etc., in my game engines that I just couldn’t get from rasterizing graphics APIs.
+Well, fast forward to 2019 and NVidia released graphics cards dedicated to real-time ray tracing - I couldn’t have imagined this back in the 90’s!
+However, at the time I’m writing this, NVidia’s ray tracing and path tracing features only work on their hardware, which excludes a lot of players who don’t have an expensive RTX card and powerful desktop PC or the latest console.
+Instead, I wanted to see if I could ‘overclock’ my web-based path tracer’s convergence so that all players could see the beautiful lighting effects in real time, being able to possibly move a game character or 1st-person camera through a path-traced dynamic game environment at 30-60 fps, even on mobile.
+If you’re willing to sacrifice some ultimate physical reality (like perfectly converged reflected/refracted caustics), then you can have this!:

 PATH TRACED GAMES